ahmadshuraih/LB-Tester/readme.md

 > - addRAMUsage(ramUsage: number, server: string): void //Add ramUsage to be plotted at the end of logging.
 > - addWarmpUpRAMUsage(ramUsage: number): void //Add warmUpRAMUsage to be plotted at the end of logging.
 > - addRAMUsageAndCapacity(testRAMUsage: TestRAMUsage): void //Add ramUsage and RAM capacity to be plotted at the end of logging.
+> - setWarmUpProcessDuration(duration: number): void //Set the total warming up process duration
+> - setTestProcessDuration(duration: number): void //Set the total testing process duration
 > - serverIsBroken(): void //Calculate how many requests can the server manage at the same time until it breaks and how much time does that cost.
 > - prepair(): void //Calculates the logger's informations and writes them to testlog.txt file.
-> - plotTestResults(): Promise<<void>void> //Plot the tests spent times and save it to teststimespentchart.png file.
+> - plotTestResults(width: number): Promise<<void>void> //Plot the tests spent times and save it to teststimespentchart.png file.
-> - plotTestRAMUsage(): Promise<<void>void> //Plot the RAM usage during the tests and save it to testsramusagechart.png file.
+> - plotTestRAMUsage(width: number): Promise<<void>void> //Plot the RAM usage during the tests and save it to testsramusagechart.png file.
 > - plotMultiTestRAMUsage(): Promise<<void>void> //This function loops through the RAM expected servers and runs the plot for each one of them.
-> - plotOneMultiTestRAMUsage(serverName:string, listToPlot: number[]): Promise<<void>void> //Plot the RAM usage of one server during the tests and save it to testsramusagechartof[hostport].png file.
+> - plotOneMultiTestRAMUsage(serverName:string, listToPlot: number[], width: number): Promise<<void>void> //Plot the RAM usage of one server during the tests and save it to testsramusagechartof[hostport].png file.
-> - plotWarmpUpRAMUsage(): Promise<<void>void> //Plot the RAM usage during the warming up and save it to warmpupramusagechart.png file.
+> - plotWarmpUpRAMUsage(width: number): Promise<<void>void> //Plot the RAM usage during the warming up and save it to warmpupramusagechart.png file.
 > - writeJsonTestResults(testResultObjects: TestResultObject[]): void //This function writes the test result objects to testresults.json file.
 > - readTestLog(): string //Reads the testlog.txt file and returns its contents as string.
 > - log(): void //Logs the contents of the testlog.txt file on the console.